SRM's GDPR team

 SRM has operated in this environment for many years.
-Our GDPR consultants are trained through a GCHQ-approved qualification and are able to advise on the strategic management of GDPR compliance.
+Our GDPR consultants are trained through a GCHQ-approved qualification and are able to advise on the strategic implementation of GDPR.
 We can also take on the full DPO role.

 At the outset we conduct a pre-audit type exercise to establish a level of readiness, using a gap analysis process to determine what areas need to be addressed, assist with any required remediation activities and establish a detailed action plan roadmap.

 We are trusted by clients from all sectors.
-We are cybersecurity supplier to HM Government and work with all types of organisation including charities, large corporates and SMEs.
+We are cybersecurity suppliers to HM Government and work with all types of organisation including charities, large corporates and SMEs.

 "The SRM GDPR team provides an outstanding service.
 They have a clear and business-driven strategy which ensures that all data is identified and mapped before providing a detailed roadmap for the next stages.
 They are highly professional and trustworthy and a joy to work with."

-"We knew we needed to address the issue of GDPR compliance but were unsure as to where to best direct our investment in pursuing this end.
+"We knew we needed to address the issue of GDPR but were unsure as to where to best direct our investment in pursuing this end.
 The SRM GDPR team is superb.
-They took the time to work out exactly what we needed to become compliant and helped us to develop an achievable strategy to ensure that we remain compliant into the future.
+They took the time to work out exactly what we needed to adhere to the regulation and helped us to develop an achievable strategy.
 I couldn't recommend them highly enough"